As a component of the NC State University Suicide Prevention Program(NCSU Suicide Prevention), the Counseling Center offers QPR Training.

 The QPR training is both educational and experiential and includes: an overview of national, state and NCSU specific statistics regarding suicide; the myths versus facts; identifying behavioral, verbal and situational warning signs; and practicing concrete tools in which to help someone who is in distress.
 QPR can also be tailored to your specific group (Athletes, ROTC, Greek Life, etc.).

-In the past year, we have offered this training to 6 student groups and there have been many opportunities for faculty/staff training through our Risk Assessment Case Managers office (http://vptm.ehps.ncsu.edu/training/).
+Since the program’s inception at NC State, we have offered this training to over 1700 students and there have been many opportunities for faculty/staff training through our Risk Assessment Case Managers office (http://vptm.ehps.ncsu.edu/training/).
 Our goal is to offer on-going training options for the general NCSU student community as well as continue partnering with campus groups for targeted trainings.

 What are NC State students/staff saying about QPR training?